Samples

 The smallest possible sample: It justs consists of a single Controller, and does not have an application class instead uses a package entry in its application config.

-Inject
+Inject Controller params

 Controller Action Arguments Annotations Forms

-The inject sample demonstrates how to inject request values into the parameters of a controller action method.
+The sample demonstrates how to inject request values into the parameters of a controller action method.
 It also demonstrates how to define an own custom annotation: @RemoteIp injects the IP of the caller into a controller action parameter.

 JPA / JTA